Yūka Kageyama: 2020–2023: Football-related appearances, feature film debut, departure from Hinatazaka46

-Kageyama is an association football enthusiast and played regularly in a local boys' team before joining Hiragana Keyakizaka46.
-Her catchphrases include and She holds a Class 4 referee qualification (Note: Presumably from the Japan Football Association, which would qualify her to referee "football matches organised by prefectural football associations' branches and by groups and federations etc. registered in the districtual/municipal/local football associations".) and regularly wrote about the Japanese league on her blog in a series titled "Yūka Kageyama's WE LOVE J.League", which aimed to cover all 56 teams from all three league divisions.
+Kageyama has been an association football enthusiast since childhood and played regularly on a local boys' team before joining Hiragana Keyakizaka46.
+Her catchphrases include and She holds a Class 4 referee qualification (Note: In the Japan Football Association referee system, Class 4 would qualify her to referee "football matches organised by prefectural football associations' branches and by groups and federations etc. registered in the districtual/municipal/local football associations".) and regularly wrote about the Japanese league on her blog in a series titled "Yūka Kageyama's WE LOVE J.League", which aimed to cover all 56 teams from all three league divisions.
 Her favorite teams include Sanfrecce Hiroshima, Borussia Dortmund, and Leeds United F.C.

-Kageyama became a recurring guest in the TV Tokyo football talk show FOOT×BRAIN and Atsuto Uchida's Football Time on DAZN, and was appointed Special Analyst for FOOT×BRAIN in October thanks to her knowledge in football strategy.
-Former Japan national football team player Tsuyoshi Kitazawa named her the "number one football enthusiast in the idol world".
+Kageyama became a recurring guest in the TV Tokyo football talk show Foot×Brain and Atsuto Uchida's Football Time on DAZN, and was appointed Special Analyst for Foot×Brain in October thanks to her knowledge in football strategy.
+Former Japan national football team player Tsuyoshi Kitazawa named her the "number one football enthusiast in the idol world"; football manager and former national team player Keisuke Honda also noted her extensive knowledge and encouraged her to express her opinions "more freely".
 In December, Kageyama co-hosted her first self-titled football talk show miniseries on Hikari TV Channel with former Japan national team captain Yuji Nakazawa, which was titled Yuji Nakazawa and Yūka Kageyama's Talking Football and ran for three episodes.

 Kageyama had her first voice acting role as Ayame Ebina in the animated adaptation of the football manga Farewell, My Dear Cramer (2021) on Tokyo MX, and also served as the production's "support manager".
-She made her first feature film appearance in Kaguya-sama Final: Love Is War, co-starring Kanna Hashimoto and released on August 20.
-Early in her career, Kageyama had named Hashimoto and actress Erika Toda as the people she admired.
-Real Sound positively commented on her "funny expressions" and that her intelligent image matched that of her character, Miko Iino.
+She made her first feature film appearance in Kaguya-sama Final: Love Is War (2021).
+During production, co-star Kanna Hashimoto noticed a screenshot circulating on social media from the home media release promotions of the Hiragana Oshi variety show, in which Kageyama expressed her admiration of Hashimoto; the two became friends, with Kageyama later describing Hashimoto as an "older sister" figure.
+Real Sound positively commented on her "funny expressions" in the film and that her intelligent image matched that of her character, Miko Iino.